 Again, like relating in real life, you learn a lot through listening, moment-to-moment.
 What do people let you know when they’re scoping out all potential brands versus considering purchasing from yours, for example?

 Not all the signals consumers send are meaningful ones, and context is critical to turning those signals into insights and responding in a relevant way.
 Clicks, views and shares tell us a bit.
-But what drives that behaviour—the beliefs, emotions and cultural codes—tell us why we act the way we do, and how brands can organize themselves around that.
+But what drives that behavior—the beliefs, emotions and cultural codes—tell us why we act the way we do, and how brands can organize themselves around that.